Otavalo's indian market is famed for its colourful textiles and

 market at Otavalo is easily visited in a day from Quito.

-about a two hour journey by bus from the Terminal Terrestre
+about a 2 hour journey by bus from the Terminal Terrestre

-Alternatively, you could take an organised tour from a travel
+you could take an organised tour to Otavalo market from an

 tours might also include visits to the woodcarving town of San Antonio

 de Ibarra, the leather-working centre of Cotacachi or various

 other villages known for their embroidery and weaving crafts.